I have rescued and fostered many pets over the years. Keeping my pets healthy and happy is my number one priority.

 Typically the gel is dosed as one teaspoon per 10 pounds of weight for supplement and three teaspoons per ten pounds of weight for replacement calories.

-You may want to consult your vet for recommended dosing.
+You should always consult your vet about recommended dosage.

 According to label directions, many cats like the taste of the gel and will readily take it when offered.